 Dartmouth College Exchange Programs

 Faculty regulations require that each undergraduate student planning an exchange term be in good academic standing and secure the prior approval of appropriate department or division at Dartmouth for all courses to be taken.
 Once the courses have been approved by the respective departments or divisions at Dartmouth, then the Registrar's Office will act to approve the entire package of courses.
-If approved, up to four credits may be transfered toward the Dartmouth degree.
+If approved, up to four credits may be transferred toward the Dartmouth degree.
 Admitted first-year students may normally transfer no more than four course credits whether such courses have been taken prior to matriculation or subsequently.
 Undergraduate students cannot earn exchange credits during the fall, winter or spring terms of their first or senior years.

 Forms necessary for application for exchange credit must be filed in the Registrar's Office before departure for the host institution.
-The deadline for filing these exchange forms, completed and signed by the appropriate department chair or designate in the Registrar's Office is the tenth class day of the Dartmouth term immediately proceeding the first day of the exchange term.
+The deadline for filing these exchange forms, completed and signed by the appropriate department chair or designate in the Registrar's Office is during the Dartmouth term immediately proceeding the first day of the exchange term.
 Depending upon departmental approval, exchange credits may be used toward partial satisfaction of major or general education requirements.
 Only the interdisciplinary credit must be taken at Dartmouth.
 Note, however, that courses taken under a pass-fail option may be transferred only if certified that the work was of "C" or higher level.
 Such credits may be used for course count only; they may not count toward the general education requirements.
 Only course grades of "C" or higher may be transferred to Dartmouth.
 Grades do not transfer, only course credits transfer.

 Other Transfer Credit (Transfer Term)